ruediger/help.github.com/_posts/2011-04-04-leave-a-repo.markdown

 categories: collaborating
 ---

-To leave a repository you are collaborating on:
+To leave a repository on which you are collaborating:

 _Click "Account Settings"_ > _Click "Repositories"_